sangeethnandakumar/Twileloop.Timezone/README.md

-# Express.Data
+# Express.TimeZone

-If your project needs to fire queries to a relational database often at different places of your code.
-This lightweight library will be helpfull.

-Express.Data allows playing with database queries easy by making use of Dapper, DapperContrib and DTO classes.
-Examples are provided below.
-This library is a wrapper around the popular Dapper micro ORM and it's extension Dapper.Contrib.
-It works with any relational database and runs over ADO.NET and DapperMicroORM
+EXpress Timezone library is basicaly a wrapper around popular .NET DateTime framework Noda Time.
+Github (https://github.com/nodatime/nodatime)

+ExpressTimezone exposes extension methords that are easy to use and on the point APIs and performs operations with NodaTime.
+This will make major stuff with dateTime convertion much easier indirectly using NodaTime

-The library exposes easy to use API for all kind of database CRUD operations.
+The library exposes easy to use API for all kind of practical DateTime conversions, Keeping in mind that you have a server on a specific timezone and clients connecting to it from multiple timezones

 ![alt text](https://d585tldpucybw.cloudfront.net/sfimages/default-source/productsimages/justmock/justmock__net_770.png?sfvrsn=b4522579_1)